LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/System Programming/1-introduction.md

 tags: [c, unix, operating systems, posix, system calls, kernel, kernel user mode]
 ---

 An operating system is a program that acts as an interface between the user and the computer hardware and controls the execution of all kinds of programs.
-Operating systems have kernerls which are responsible for scheduling, starting and ending programs but also provide other functionalities like networking or file systems.
+Operating systems have kernels which are responsible for scheduling, starting and ending programs but also provide other functionalities like networking or file systems.

 ![unixStructure](/img/programming/unixStructure.png)